edfus/download-twitter-likes/README.md

 ## Personalize

-### Default behaviors
+**Default behaviors**:

 - Making 10 requests per seconds.
 - Add all successfully downloaded media's url to database.
 - If a media's url already exists in database, that media got filtered.
-- If files having the same name exist in output folder, according download got filtered.
+- If files having the same name exist in output folder, discard according download.
 - If a Tweet has multiple media, group them in a folder.
-- Delete the empty folder if failed for multi-media Tweets.
+- Delete the empty folder when download failed for multi-media Tweets.
 - For animated_gif/video, download the variant with maximum bitrate.
-- For photos, fetch them over HTTP to be faster.
+- For photos, fetch them over HTTP to get faster.

 - Initializer: await database loaded.
-- Log details when faileds, will not log filtered/succeeded.
+- Only log failing downloads's details, being slient on filtered/succeeded.

 - Filename: